Thursday, September 3, 2015

 As most readers will have worked out from my books, I love summer, the hot weather, the beach, and walking through national parks.
 For some years I’ve enjoyed swimming at a local, large Aquatic Center.
 One day as I was swimming up and down in my lane (the slow lane, sadly, not the fast lane, or even the medium lane), I started thinking that an Aquatic Center would be a mighty fine place to meet Mr. Right.
 After all, there are plenty of brawny, naked chests, quite a lot of young, good-looking, ultra-fit life guards, and lots of sweaty, delicious muscles in the gym.
 The only surprising part of my decision was that I hadn’t thought of doing it long ago.

 So I started writing the “Wet and Willing” series right there and then (in my head) as I swam.
-I expected it to be a paranormal series, as I’ve been writing a lot of paranormal stories lately, but the characters stayed firmly fixed in the here and now, showing no unusual abilities, remaining stolidly contemporary.
-Not a werewolf in sight.
+I expected it to be a paranormal series, as I’d been writing a lot of paranormal stories at that time, but the characters stayed firmly fixed in the here and now, showing no unusual abilities, remaining stolidly contemporary.
 Hey, that’s okay.
 Half the time I just take dictation from demanding characters anyway.

 But then the unthinkable happened.
 The management of the Aquatic Center announced it was closing so they could undertake a major upgrade, and all the members had to find somewhere else to exercise for the eighteen months construction would take.

 WAIT!!
 Just wait a minute.
 You can’t close the Aquatic Center!
 I’m in the middle of writing a series of books!!!
 Eighteen months!
-The readers would kill me if I took eighteen months off in the middle of it!
+The readers would kill me if I took eighteen months off in the middle of a book!

 Each of these books is a complete story in itself, but previous characters return for cameo appearances in later books.